 Anti-money laundering, anti-terrorism and economic sanctions regulations have become a major focus of U.S. government policy relating to financial institutions and are rigorously enforced.
 Regulations applicable to AIB and its affiliates impose obligations to maintain appropriate policies, procedures and controls to detect, prevent and report money laundering.
-In particular, Title III of the USA PATRIOT Act, as amended, requires financial institutions operating in the United States to (i) give special attention to correspondent and payable-through bank accounts; (ii) implement enhanced due diligence and "know your customer" standards for private banking and correspondent banking relationships; (iii) scrutinise the beneficial ownership and activity of certain non-U.S. and private banking customers (especially for so-called politically exposed persons); and (iv) develop new anti-money laundering programmes, due diligence policies and controls to ensure the detection and reporting of money laundering.
-Such required compliance programmes are intended to supplement any existing compliance programmes under the Bank Secrecy Act and OFAC regulations.
+In particular, Title III of the USA PATRIOT Act, as amended, requires financial institutions operating in the United States to (i) give special attention to correspondent and payable-through bank accounts; (ii) implement enhanced due diligence and "know your customer" standards for private banking and correspondent banking relationships; (iii) scrutinise the beneficial ownership and activity of certain non-U.S. and private banking customers (especially for so-called politically exposed persons); and (iv) develop new anti-money laundering programmes, due diligence programmes are intended to supplement any existing compliance programmes under the Bank Secrecy Act and OFAC regulations.